 ‘I hate it,’ she said, ‘I wish I hadn’t written it.’
 Her voice curled up around its edges the way paper does when you set it alight at the sides.
 I looked at her dumbly for a moment, sipped my tea on a reflex and immediately burned my tongue.

 In the corner, my Sleep twitched its head to the side.
 An odd motion, as though trying to get water out of its ears.
 I looked at Leonie and thought about the heaviness at her shoulders, picturing the sensation of sleeping, the fall and sudden absence of thought.
-After we’d finished our tea, I asked her to lie down on the sofa with me and told her we’d try sleeping.
+After we’d finished our tea, I asked her to lie down on the sofa with me.
 She looked at me strangely but didn’t object.
-We lay down on the sofa together, Leonie slipping up into the crook of my arms.
-Again, I pictured sleep – the old stillness and the blacks of my own closed eyes.
+We positioned ourselves as comfortably as possible, Leonie slipping up into the crook of my arms.
+I pictured sleep – the old stillness and the blacks of my own closed eyes.
 In the corner, my Sleep shifted itself, turning its head into its own shoulder, then the crook of its elbow, as if to inhale a smell.

 ‘I should have my mouthguard,’ Leonie murmured vaguely, though I only shushed her, saying after a moment that I’d wake her if she started spitting teeth.